Multiple Modular Values and the relative completion of the fundamental group of $M_{1,1}$: Iterated Shimura integrals

 \section{Iterated Shimura integrals}

-I recall some basic properties of iterated Shimura integrals on modular curves which are essentially contained in Manin \cite{Ma1}.
-I only consider the special case $\Gamma=\SL_2(\Z)$.
-For simplicity, I prefer to work entirely on the universal covering space.
+We recall some basic properties of iterated Shimura integrals on modular curves which are essentially contained in Manin's paper \cite{Ma1}.
+We only consider the special case $\Gamma=\SL_2(\Z)$ and work entirely on the universal covering space $\HH$.